 - Monitor threats

-The second guide, Saving a food growing site that is under threat, helps communities respond if they are already at risk of losing access to their food growing site, due to a planning application being submitted for the land.
+The second guide, Saving a food growing site that is under threat (available here), helps communities understand how they can respond if they are already at risk of losing access to their food growing site, due to a planning application being submitted for the land.
 It provides a range of actions that fall under two categories:

 - Planning & legal